panaali/mseyfi.github.io/posts/Quantization.md

-# Quantizing Machine Learning Models: A Comprehensive Tutorial
+# Quantizing Machine Learning Models: A Comprehensive Tutorial:

 **Table of Contents**